KelvinHere/Milestone-FrontEnd/README.md

 ##### Main page
 * A hero image to display the kind of foods available and set the tone of the company ethos.
-This will have the restaurant name, hero image, dish of the day and links to all other pages on the site.
-Scrolling on this site will get you to a footer with an instant menu download PDF
+This will have the restaurant name, hero image, and links to all other pages on the site.

 ##### Food Menu Page
-* Will show off the restaurants dishes, with an at a glance allergen/suitable for icons.
+* Shows off the restaurants dishess.
-* Menu items will be clickable, opening up a larger image in a bootstrap modal, this will give more information on nutrition and allergens.
+* Menu items are clickable, opening up a larger image in a bootstrap modal, this gives more information on nutrition and allergens.
-* From the menuitem model there will be an “I want this” button that will open another modal with the name of the food, the address/opening hours and a map with viewable street names.
+* From the menu item model there will be a QR order button that will expose a QR code to self service order in the restraunt.

 ##### Events page
-* A page to show current events and eligibility to enter delivery draws through repeat custom.
-Under this information will be photographs and videos of events.
-This page's goal is to give the customers a sense of inclusion and community.
+* A page to show current events and enter a weekly delivery draw.
+This page's goal is to give the customers a reason to regularly access the website.
 * This page will have an entry form for the draw that will take these inputs from the user :-
     * Name
-    * Workplace address
     * Email
-    * Entry Code (on receipt)
+    * Entry Code (5 digit code on receipt)

 ##### Location page
 * A simple page with opening hours, address and an embedded google maps link and GPS coordinates.

 ### Existing Features
-- //TODO ################
+- Background image positions changes depending screen width.
+- Responsive design will rearrange buttons / columns / tables to appropriate sizes depending on resolution of screen.
+- Navigation will collapse to menu icon on mobile to avoid screen being too busy, in this case social media icons will be displayed as footer.
+- Social media icons move to top navigation bar at higher resolutions.
+- Width of desktop elements are capped to avoid ugly layout and stretched items at very high resolutions.
+- Hidden QR codes that only take up screen real estate if needed by the user.
+- Footer on main page will hide before it clashes with navigation buttons.
+- Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used badwidth and speed up site load times over mobile.
+- Menu items are clickable and give modal with more in depth information about item.
+- Events page enter draw form is available as a modal through a button on mobile or displayed immediatley on larger screens.
+- Footer images of food items are also a link to the menu page.

 ### Features Left to Implement
-- //TODO ################
+- None

 ## Technologies Used